ocaml/ocaml.org/data/planet/mirage/mirageos-110-the-eat-your-own-dogfood-release.md

 style of the venerable <a href="http://www.cs.cmu.edu/~fox/foxnet.html">FoxNet</a> network stack, and is parameterized across its network dependencies.
-This means that once can quickly assemble a custom network stack from modular components, such as this little fragment below from <a href="https://github.com/mirage/mirage-skeleton/blob/master/ethifv4/unikernel.ml">mirage-skeleton/ethifv4/</a>:</p>
+This means that once can quickly assemble a custom network stack from modular components, such as this little fragment below from <a href="https://github.com/mirage/mirage-skeleton/blob/master/ethifv4/unikernel.ml - [404 Not Found]">mirage-skeleton/ethifv4/</a>:</p>
 <pre><code class="language-ocaml">module Main (C: CONSOLE) (N: NETWORK) = struct

   module E = Ethif.Make(N)